 Click here to see full works image gallery.

-In July 2017 Greenford completed works to restore the historic Rowes Flashe Boathouse at the National Trust’s Winkworth Arboretum in Surrey.
+In July 2017 Greenford completed works restoring the historic Rowes Flashe Boathouse at the National Trust’s Winkworth Arboretum in Surrey.

 In April 2017 Greenford completed works on bridges 1714 and 1715 in Fakenham, Norfolk on behalf of the Melton Constable Trust, a local charity dedicated to the upkeep and restoration of this area.

 Due to a shift in the Oxford Castle Mound’s surrounding landscape, the structure began to move and fall.
-Greenford Ltd were brought in to restore the mound and were required to not only complete this challenging task, but also to perform it in a way which maintained the structural integrity and historic significance of a key piece of British history.
-By manipulating the surrounding earth, and only using machinery capable of scaling the delicate mound without causing further damage, the result was a highly orchestrated feat of restorative construction works.
-Greenford were eventually able to realign the Oxford Castle Mound and ensure this giant of history would be around to be scaled for another thousand years.
+At this time Greenford were brought in to restore the mound and were required to not only complete this challenging task, but also to perform it in a way as to maintain the structural integrity and historic significance of this key piece of British history.
+By manipulating the surrounding earth and only using machinery capable of scaling the delicate mound without causing damage, the result was a highly orchestrated feat of restorative construction works.
+Greenford were eventually able to realign the Oxford Castle Mound and ensure this giant of history would be around for another thousand years.